-Below are the most common meditation distractions I keep hearing from students.
+Below are the 5 most common meditation distractions I keep hearing from students.
 Unfortunately, the majority of the time this keeps them from continuing their practices or even beginning one in the first place.
-However, the majority of people experience these and given effort and patience, they can be overcome.
+However, the majority of people experience these and given effort and patience, they do not have to be barriers to creating a steady practice.
+Read on to find out how to overcome the most common meditation distractions.

 1| Mind wandering.